 Quality of Intelligence and Sources Incorrect or bad quality CTI can cause resources to be expended unnecessarily.
-One issue is that there are limited tools for formally validating report structures, such as the commonly used STIX [26] format.
+Limited mechanisms are available that can validate the STIX [26] formatted reports before sharing.
 As a result, shared CTI data often include incomplete or incorrect information [27].
-Additionally, there is concern around the quality and validation of indicators of compromise [9], particularly when pertaining to relevance, timeliness, accuracy, comparability, coherence and clarity [38].
+There is some concern around the quality of indicators of compromise [9].
+Quality issues include relevance, timeliness, accuracy, comparability, coherence and clarity [38].
 It is also argued that many platforms are good at providing a quantity of data, rather than quality intelligence that can be actionable [33].
 Abu et al. [3] state that there can be a problem with data overload and that 70% of feeds are 'sketchy and not dependable in terms of quality', they, however, offer no quantifiable scale to measure 'sketchiness'.
 A Quality of Indicators (QoI) model is proposed by Al-Ibrahim et al. [4] for the assessment of the level of contribution by participants in CTI sharing by measuring the quality rather than the quantity of participation.
-In this model the QoI and intelligence are sent to an assessor and given a score.
-The QoI model uses machine learning which contrasts with the system model [41] where industry peers decide on the quality.
+In this model the QoI and intelligence are sent to an assessor and given a score .The QoI model uses machine learning which contrasts with the system model [41] where industry peers decide on the quality.
 Currently there has been no research to compare which model could confirm the quality of CTI being shared.

-2.2 Current CTI Sharing in the UK Energy Sector
+2.2 CTI Sharing in the UK Energy Sector

-Currently, the UK Energy Sector looks to the European Energy Information Sharing & Analysis Centre EE-ISAC [11] for guidance on CTI, as well as UK government sources [40].
+Currently the UK looks to the European Energy Information Sharing & Analysis Centre EE-ISAC [11] for guidance on CTI, as well as UK government sources [40].
 Academic studies on CTI sharing in the energy sector are not numerous.
 There has been some work by governments and international organisations such as the EU.
-The Cyber Security in the Energy Sector Recommendations [13] gives a broad outline of best practices and broad guidance to share CTI via an energy Information Sharing and Analysis Centre (ISAC).
+The Cyber Security in the Energy Sector Recommendations [13] gives a broad outline of best recommendations and broad guidance to share CTI via an energy Information Sharing and Analysis Centre (ISAC).
 The study also recommends a united interface for sharing with international allies.
-The study also finds that there is no EU supported pan-European trusted platform (e.g., ISAC) for exchanging CTI the energy sector.
+The study also finds that there is no EU supported pan-European trusted platform (e.g. ISAC) for exchanging CTI the energy sector.

-The UK's Cyber Security Information Sharing Partnership (CiSP) and the European Network and Information Security Agency (ENISA) both help with the sharing of cyber threat information, allowing organisations to better detect campaigns that target particular industry sectors [17].
+The UK's Cyber Security Information Sharing Partnership (CiSP) and the European Network and Information Security Agency (ENISA) both help with the sharing of cyber threat information allows organisations to detect better campaigns that target particular industry sectors [17].
 The Cyber Security Information Sharing Partnership (CiSP) is a joint industry and government initiative set up to exchange CTI as fast as possible as it was seen that the time it was taking to disseminate products was taking too long.
-The goal of the project was to increase situational awareness and to reduce the impact on UK business of the increasing cyber threat to UK industry, especially that of critical national infrastructure such as the energy sector [36,44].
-Launched in March 2013, CiSP now sits under the management of the NCSC, a part of the Government Communications Headquarters (GCHQ) [36,40].
+The goal of the project was to increase situational awareness and to reduce the impact on UK business of the increasing cyber threat to UK industry, especially that of critical national infrastructure such as the energy sector [36, 44].
+Launched in March 2013, CiSP now sits under the management of the NCSC, a part of the Government Communications Headquarters (GCHQ) [36, 40].
 Membership of CiSP provides the ability to securely engage with other government departments and industry peers and partners to seek advice and learn from each other.
 Discussion on CTI matters is encouraged at all levels, and the collaborative environment helps to provide an earlier warning of threats that had been seen before.
 CiSP also helps to improves the members ability to protect their assets and provides free access to network monitoring reports [30].
-However, these approaches rely on a top-down sharing, rather than industry peer collaboration, potentially limiting its effectiveness [38].